Almaden Minerals (NYSEAMERICAN:AAU) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research report sent to investors on Saturday morning.
-The firm issued a sell rating on the basic materials company’s stock.
+StockNews.com started coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research note published on Wednesday.
+The brokerage issued a sell rating on the basic materials company’s stock.

-Separately, Alliance Global Partners decreased their target price on shares of Almaden Minerals from C$1.00 to C$0.40 and set a buy rating for the company in a research note on Thursday, July 7th.
+Separately, Alliance Global Partners lowered their price target on shares of Almaden Minerals from C$1.00 to C$0.40 and set a buy rating on the stock in a research report on Thursday, July 7th.

 Institutional Investors Weigh In On Almaden Minerals

 An institutional investor recently raised its position in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. boosted its position in Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 2,644,080 shares of the basic materials company’s stock after purchasing an additional 152,310 shares during the period.
+Ltd. increased its holdings in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the 1st quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 2,644,080 shares of the basic materials company’s stock after buying an additional 152,310 shares during the period.
 Mirae Asset Global Investments Co.
-Ltd. owned about 1.93% of Almaden Minerals worth $948,000 as of its most recent filing with the Securities & Exchange Commission.
-3.54% of the stock is owned by hedge funds and other institutional investors.
+Ltd. owned about 1.93% of Almaden Minerals worth $948,000 at the end of the most recent quarter.
+3.54% of the stock is currently owned by institutional investors.

 Almaden Minerals Ltd., an exploration stage company, engages in the acquisition, exploration, evaluation, and development of mineral properties.
 It primarily owns a 100% interest in the Ixtaca gold-silver project located in Puebla State, Mexico.
 The company was incorporated in 1980 and is headquartered in Vancouver, Canada.